5GSEC/MobiFlow-Auditor/README.md

 The below running example shows how to use the MobiFlow Auditor xApp to capture security telemetry from a live 5G network and stores the telemetry into the SDL database.

+### Step 1.
+Deploy the OSC nRT RIC

-Before running, make sure the OSC nRT-RIC is deployed by following this [tutorial](https://github.com/5GSEC/5G-Spector/wiki/O%E2%80%90RAN-SC-RIC-Deployment-Guide#deploy-the-osc-near-rt-ric).
+Deploy the OSC nRT-RIC and make sure it is running properly following this [tutorial](https://github.com/5GSEC/5G-Spector/wiki/O%E2%80%90RAN-SC-RIC-Deployment-Guide#deploy-the-osc-near-rt-ric)

+### Step 2.
+Deploy the OAI gNB

 Next, deploy the OAI gNB that connects to the nRT-RIC through the E2 interface.
 You can refer to our [tutorial](https://github.com/5GSEC/5G-Spector/wiki/O%E2%80%90RAN-SC-RIC-Deployment-Guide#connect-oai-gnb-to-osc-ric) to deploy the OAI gNB which is extended with the E2 agent we have implemented.
 Ensure the gNB is up and connected to the RIC.
+Make sure the gNB's E2 interface IP points to the nRT-RIC's E2T pod.

+### Step 3.
+Run the MobiFlow Auditor xApp

 Run the MobiFlow Auditor xApp (assuming the image has been built):